 - Cuisine: Asian

-- Stir well with a fork or shake to combine.
+- Whisk with a fork or shake in a jar with tight lid.

 Store: Refrigerate in a glass airtight container for up to 7 days.
-Shake before serving.
+Shake or stir before serving.

 Did you make this recipe?
 Please give it a star rating in the comments.